cashcash-project/cashcash-2.0/doc/README.md

-cashcash Core
+CashCash Core
 =============

 Setup
 ---------------------
-[cashcash Core](http://cashcash.digital/wallet) is the original cashcash client and it builds the backbone of the network.
+[CashCash Core](http://cashcash.digital/wallet) is the original cashcash client and it builds the backbone of the network.
 However, it downloads and stores the entire history of cashcash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run cashcash Core on your native platform.
+The following are some helpful notes on how to run CashCash Core on your native platform.

 ### Unix